Illinois Housing Development Authority (IHDA) Rental Assistance Program

 - Applicants are not eligible if they are receiving housing choice vouchers or other federal or state housing subsidies (you should contact the administrator of your program to request an interim income re-certification in order to adjust your tenant contribution).

-- Applicants must have a documented loss of income of at least 10% due to COVID-19 (layoff or furlough notice, reduction of hours, business closed, required to quarantine, caring for school-aged children, etc.).
+- Applicants must have a documented loss of income of at least 10% due to COVID-19 (layoff or furlough notice, reduction of hours, business closed, required to quarantine, caring for school-aged children, etc.) or experience a large, unexpected medical cost related to COVID-19.

 - Program recipients may not receive duplicate rental assistance from other sources to cover the same expense.